technicat/ideas/games.md

 - A game where you try to pass interview code quizzes, so you can get a job where you give interview code quizzes.
 Maybe throw in some office politics and useless stock options to make it interesting.
 - A cat cafe game.
 I know there's already one or more, but there could be different angles, like how to approach a cat without getting bit or scratched, or perhaps a cat's viewpoint.
 - A game based on Journey to the West.
 I'm there are a ton of them, but not, as far as I know, in the West.
+- A game engine written in Lisp, or at least scripted in Lisp (like Naughty Dog did, once upon a time...).